3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 Unfortunately, I do not have a defined answer.
 As I said to these people, because you are a US citizen, not having a social should not preclude you from an ACA plan.
 You are lawfully present; you just don’t have a social for your own reasons.

 However, the plans we describe below are available to you.
 As you will read, however, these plans do not possess the ACA protections.
-They are still solid options, but just don’t have the same requirements or protections as the ACA has.
+They are still solid options, but they just don’t have the same requirements or protections as the ACA has.

 3 Health Insurance Options For People Without A Social Security Number